 At the same time The Road Traffic Act, 1930 was passing through parliament.
 Its significance was that, from 1st January 1931, it withdrew the national speed limits, reflecting a belief that, given great improvements both in roads and vehicle technologies, motorists would instinctively drive in response to road conditions.
 The Act also made provision for ‘traffic signs’ to include cyclists and animal and pedestrian traffic.
 ‘Signs of another character’ were to be banned.
 Central government had finally assumed ‘expert control’ in signage that would apply to all road users to facilitate safety and be used to encourage and even coerce behaviour change.

 A comprehensive set of traffic signs followed in 1933.
 The signs were carefully contrived to speak to the reader in a familiar language.
 The MoT was not willing to develop signs along the lines of DEAD SLOW that assumed its pictogram could function without its descriptive legend.
 The underlying concept of the Motor Car Notices persisted in the provision of four different heads, but all would have information boards.
 The warning signs, topped by the red, open triangle, merely expanded the range of national signs further with new pictograms; pure text was used where no pictogram was specified.
 The red disc now denoted any prohibition, which would be specified by text on the board.
 The newcomer was a red ring for an ‘order’ such as TURN LEFT, while the combination of the red ring enclosing the triangle was consolidated as an ‘order with warning’.
 DEAD SLOW was replaced by SLOW – MAJOR ROAD AHEAD illustrated by a pictogram representing a lane joining a highway at right angles, for the first time clearly asserting right of way at a junction.
-In 1935 it was joined in by the even more prescriptive HALT AT MAJOR ROAD AHEAD on a unique T shaped board, effectively representing a junction in shape.
+In 1935 it was joined by the even more prescriptive HALT AT MAJOR ROAD AHEAD on a unique T shaped board, effectively representing a junction in shape.
+FIG 5

 The complete lack of free-standing pictograms or symbols in the 1933 traffic signs was important in that it solved the problem of driver education.
 For the thirty years of their currency, the MoT never had to issue instructions to drivers or the public at large that included the whole range of traffic signs.
 When driving tests were introduced in 1934-5 signage was hardly considered, given that on being shown any British sign all one needed was a basic level of literacy to read it.